bt93/sql-library-manager/README.md

 # SQL Library Manager
-Seventh project for the Treehouse Full-Stack JavaScript Techdegree.
+Eighth project for the Treehouse Full-Stack JavaScript Techdegree.
 A library database management app using Node, express, sequelize, sqlite and pug.
 This CRUD app will allow you to view, create, edit and delete data on the sqlite database.

 # Get started
 1. First download the project files